The Six Types of Shark That Call SeaQuest Home

 Share it on:

 Did you know there are no Great White Sharks in captivity in the entire world?
 It’s impossible to meet the needs of this nomadic animal in a tank, and the longest one has survived in captivity ever was 198 days.
 Many do not make it that long.
-Every shark species has different need requirements, that’s why we’re careful at SeaQuest only to keep animals we can ensure will thrive in our facilities!
+Every shark species has different need requirements; that’s why we’re careful at SeaQuest [city] [state] only to keep animals we can ensure will thrive in our facilities!
 Some of the sharks that call our aquarium home include:

 • Blacktip Reef Shark